 Moving to a small town in Italy is a bit different from vacationing in Italy.
 You won’t really understand that concept unless you’re an expat.
 Everyday life must go on.
 And with any beautiful city, location or thing… there is a flip side.
 Back to the ricotta cheese, you can find it at the supermarket but it’s just heaps better when fresh from the farm.

 a great lunch spot in Cinque Terre . . . . .. . . . . . . . #cinqueterre #Vernazza #viewspot #familyvacay #liguria #traveltoitaly #travelblog #lunching #beautifuldestinations #foodblogger #darlingescapes #igersitaly #italia #femaletravelbloggers #instadaily #passionpassport #girlsvsglobe #cntraveler #seascape #belforte #latergram

-Some other things you’ll need to get accustomed to when moving to a small town in Italy:
+Some other things you’ll need to get accustomed to when moving to Italy:

 The town shuts down for lunch:

 Lunch hours don’t just last one hour, they last three.
 Many shops and services are shut everyday from 12:30 to 3:30pm and completely close on Sunday.
 The said places also close for the day at 7pm.
 I still haven’t wrapped my head around how working people run errands during the weekday with this schedule or how these shops make any money considering the town population of 60,000 people.
 This won’t really be an issue in a bigger city though.
 What stumped me the most?
 The pizzeria was shut for lunch.
 Huh?

 For the future, I really hope I don’t have a girl just because of this.
 In Italian, the name for baby is bambino… or bimbo for short.
 You’ll see signs for “Bimbo Store” around town.
 To the Americans reading this post, I don’t think I need to explain this dilemma further.

 Meal Timings Are Explicit, Certain Things are Only Eaten at Certain Times